Description

 APPLYING THE ARRANGER FONTS IN DORICO™ PRO

-- Open a Dorico score,
+- Open a Dorico score.

-- In the dialog window that appears, click on the name of the font in the list, then click the button “Change Music Font” and select The Arranger or The Arranger Light to apply the font to your open score project;
+- In the dialog window, select the font name from the list, click Change Music Font, then choose The Arranger or The Arranger Lighter to apply it to your open score.

-- You might also want to change the ‘Default text’ style in Engrave > Paragraph Styles but also the ‘Default text font’ font style in Engrave > Font Styles to The Arranger Alpha font and Engrave > Character Styles set Music Text to The Arranger Text font.
+You may also want to change the Default text style in Engrave > Paragraph Styles and the Default text font in Engrave > Font Styles to The Arranger Alpha.
+In Engrave > Character Styles, set Music Text to The Arranger Text.

 Changing the Music Font in Finale v27